RodDevs00/RodDevs00/README.md

-# 👋 Welcome to Rodolfo Puyat III's GitHub Profile
+# 👋 Hi, I'm Rodolfo Puyat III

 ### 👨‍💻 About Me
 I'm Rodolfo Puyat III, an IT professional and passionate developer specializing in web development and graphic design.
 I have experience as an IT instructor, where I taught Computer Programming, Data Structures, and more.
 I am a strong advocate for creating impactful and efficient solutions through technology.